lukechilds/create-test-server/README.md

 });
 ```

-You can also make properly authenticated SSL requests by settings a common name for the server certificate and validating against the provided CA certificate:
+You can also make properly authenticated SSL requests by setting a common name for the server certificate and validating against the provided CA certificate:

 ```js
 test(async t => {